samuelbroscheit/entity_knowledge_in_bert/README.md

 ```
   --debug                               DEBUG

-  --logdir                              out dir where checkpints and logfiles are stored
+  --logdir                              LOGDIR; the output dir where checkpints and logfiles are stored

   --data_workers                        number of data workers to prepare training instances